x

 Option 2 "Offline Storage" - Indefinite

-Mail may be retained indefinitely by storing it on the hard drive of a user University computer via a separate archive file.
-This method will not be controlled by the central email mail server retention policies.
-Mail stored in this method may only be accessed using the Microsoft Outlook Client installed on your machine and will not be accessible through web mail portal or through any mobile clients (such as phones and tablets).
+Mail may be retained indefinitely by storing it on the hard drive of a user's University computer via a separate archive file.
+This method will not be controlled by the central email server retention policies.
+Mail stored in this method may only be accessed using the Microsoft Outlook Client installed on your machine and will not be accessible through the web mail portal or through any mobile clients (such as phones and tablets).

 Note: If the hard drive that contains the archive files becomes unusable due to machine failure or loss, these messages will be lost.

-Microsoft Windows users utilizing Microsoft Outlook, the emails should be moved or copied automatically by rule or manually to their archive PST file.
-Similarly MacOS users utilizing Microsoft Outlook for MAC, the emails should be moved or copied automatically by rule or manually to their “On My Computer“ folder.
+Microsoft Windows users who utilize Microsoft Outlook should have their emails automatically moved or copied to their archive PST file by rule or manually.
+Similarly, macOS users using Microsoft Outlook for Mac should have their emails automatically moved or copied to their “On My Computer” folder by rule or manually.

 Two steps are required to move or copy email messages to an archive PST file or “On My Computer” folder.